-UNITED WAY OF SAN JUAN COUNTY WANTS TO THANK YOU for helping us in the first half of 2017
+UNITED WAY OF SAN JUAN COUNTY WANTS TO THANK YOU!

-- Fund 14 San Juan County nonprofits working in our focus areas of health, education, and income stability.
+- Funding 14 local San Juan County nonprofits working in our focus areas of health, education, and income stability.

-- Implement our Community Impact Model, which seeks to get to the root of our islands’ problems, and creating stable and healthy families, seniors, and children.
+- Implementing a Community Impact Model, which seeks to get to the root of our islands’ problems, and create stable and healthy families, seniors, and children.

-- Pilot programs to be expanded in the fall: After-School Reading Enrichment Programs for elementary students who are at risk of falling behind in school.
+- Expanding pilot programs such as the After-School Reading Enrichment Programs for elementary students who are at risk of falling behind in school.